 This is the option for true foodies, who want to enjoy sit-down meals throughout the day or dine at Disney’s signature dining restaurants.

 With this plan, each guest receives three meal credits and two snack credits for each night of their stay.
-(For those comparing, this Plan offers flexibility in that all three meals can be table service meals throughout the day.)
+(For those comparing, this Plan offers flexibility in that all three meals can be table service meals throughout the day and has three full meal credits, instead of two.)
 When using a meal credit for a quick service meal at any time of day or for breakfast at a table service restaurant, each credit includes one entree and a beverage, as outlined above.
 When using a meal credit for lunch or dinner at a table service restaurant, each credit includes an appetizer, entree, dessert, and beverage.

 Cost (including tax): $116.25 for adults (ages 10+), $39.99 for children (ages 3-9)